phplicengine/bitly/Readme.md

 #### Custom cURL Options

-By defaulr cURL timeout is 30.
+By default cURL timeout is 30.
 You can change it with:
 ```php
 $bitlink->setTimeout(30);
 ```